 Large-Cap stocks are represented by the total annual returns of the S&P 500.
 Investment-grade bonds are represented by a composite of the total annual returns of long-term Treasuries (10+ year maturities), the Barclays Long-Term Government Bond index, and the Barclays U.S. Aggregate index.
 Inflation is represented by the annual change in the Consumer Price Index.
 Past performance is not indicative of future results.

-**Source: ChartSource®, DST Systems, Inc. For the period from January 1, 1926, through December 31, 2015.
+**Source: ChartSource®, DST Systems, Inc. For the period from January 1, 1988, through December 31, 2017.
 Stocks are represented by the S&P 500 index.
-Bonds are represented by a composite of the total returns of long-term U.S. government bonds, derived from yields published by the Federal Reserve through 1972, the Barclays Long-Term Government Bond index through 1975, and the Barclays U.S. Aggregate index thereafter.
+Bonds are represented by the Bloomberg Barclays U.S. Aggregate Bond index.
 Inflation is represented by the change in the Consumer Price Index.
 It is not possible to invest directly in an index.
-Past performance is not a guarantee of future results.
-Copyright © 2016, DST Systems, Inc. All rights reserved.
+Index performance does not reflect the effects of investing costs and taxes.
+Actual results would vary from benchmarks and would likely have been lower.
+Past performance is not a guarantee of future results. © 2018, DST Systems, Inc. Reproduction in whole or in part prohibited, except by permission.
+All rights reserved.
 Not responsible for any errors or omissions.
-(CS000165).
+(CS000169)

 Whatever your investor profile -- from first-time investor to experienced retiree -- you need to keep inflation in your sights.
 Stocks may be your best weapon, and there are many ways to include them.
 Consult your financial professional to discuss your specific needs and options.